 This project is a scaling up of the most successful activities that ROPAGA has been implementing since its inception in 2005 with the support of ActionAid in the Grand'Anse department, incorporating lessons learned and building on established relationships and efforts, especially with its organization members and ActionAid.
-In addition, ROPAGA, ActionAid and WFP have extensive experience in all four component areas.
+ROPAGA, ActionAid and WFP have experience in all four component areas.

-Component 1: Improving Food Security and Resilience to Shocks - ROPAGA hopes to scale up its successful tree sapling production efforts, to increase the number of saplings produced per year and thereby serving more farmers and increasing the number of acres of tree cover in the department.
-To date, more than 500 producers have established orchards on their properties with assistance from ROPAGA, and this project will scale up this effort to reach thousands of landowners, helping to "re-green" the Grand'Anse department.
-The project will also capitalize on the honeybee initiative carried out by ROPAGA, the Ministry of Agriculture, and other smallholder groups, which has positioned ROPAGA as a leader in honeybee promotion, both as a sustainable income stream and environmental protection strategy in the Grand'Anse department.
+Component 1: Improving Food Security and Resilience to Shocks - ROPAGA hopes to scale up its successful tree sapling production efforts, to increase the number of saplings produced per year and thereby serve more farmers and increase the number of acres of tree cover in the department.
+To date, more than 500 producers have established orchards on their properties with assistance from ROPAGA, and this project will scale up this effort to reach thousands of landowners improving natural resources management through the application of agroforestry and agro ecological practices while contributing to the reforestation of the Grand'Anse department.
+The project will also capitalize on the honeybee initiative carried out by ROPAGA, the Ministry of Agriculture, and other smallholder groups, which has positioned ROPAGA as a leader in honeybee promotion both as a sustainable income stream and environmental protection strategy in the Grand'Anse department.
+Finally, ROPAGA will reinforce 5 existing groups of artisanal seed producers (GPAS) within the ROPAGA network seeds in order to reduce farmers' difficulties in finding improved seeds and to reduce dependence from outside Grand'Anse department in case of a crisis or natural disasters situation.

-Component 2: Improving Access to Markets - Lessons learned from past interventions and current interventions of ActionAid and ROPAGA, such as the processing of corn and breadfruit in food security and value chain reinforcement suggest that access to markets can be improved for farmers by using a broad set of strategies that fill gaps in the value chains.
-Capitalizing on its experience, ROPAGA will also provide support for food processing, creating brands for local products and promoting them.
+Component 2: Improving Access to Markets - Lessons learned from past interventions and current interventions of ActionAid and ROPAGA (such as the processing of corn and breadfruit) in food security and value chain reinforcement suggest improving partnership with the private sector (accesso, INAF, Zo reken, tropix, and Universities) and access to markets for farmers by using a broad set of strategies that fill gaps in the value chains.
+Capitalizing on its experience, it will also provide support for food processing, creating brands for local products and promoting them.

-Component 3: Access to Finance - ROPAGA has a proven success record with improving access to agricultural finance by building microfinance, especially among women, through solidarity finance groups (VSLA, and MUSO).
-Since 2009, ROPAGA has managed a revolving credit program of over USD 60,000 (6,000,000 gourdes) which began with USD 14,200 (1,000,000 gourdes) from a donor-financed project and has served over 200 people per year.
-This is a success story rarely achieved in terms of providing access to finance in Haiti.
-Consequently, this project hopes to strengthen access to finance through similar business models by leveraging financing from GAFSP to put in place a mechanism that will continue to provide agricultural investment opportunities for years to come.
+Component 3: Access to Finance - ROPAGA's success with improving access to agricultural finance through building microfinance, especially among women through solidarity finance groups (VSLA, and MUSO).
+Since 2009, ROPAGA has managed a revolving credit program of over USD 60,000 (6,000,000 gourdes) which was begun with USD 14,200 (1,000,000 gourdes) from a donor-financed project and has served over 200 people per year, which is a success story rarely achieved in terms of providing access to finance in Haiti.
+Consequently, this project hopes to strengthen this access to finance business model by leveraging financing from GAFSP to put in place a mechanism that will continue to provide agricultural investment opportunities for years to come.
+In addition, strategic support will be provided in terms of building alliances to financing institutions for credit and business management like: BCA, BNDA, FDI and SOFIHDES.

-2.8 Component 4: Institutional Capacity Building - Finally, the project is planning to provide capacity building to ROPAGA as a leading framers organization in the Grand'Anse department.
-The organization will be empowered so that it can continue the activities initiated by the project.
-In summary, why GAFSP should provide grant funding to the proposed project
+Component 4: Institutional Capacity Building - Finally, the project is planning to provide a broad portfolio of capacity building activities aimed at reinforcing ROPAGA's role as a leading farmers organization in the Grand'Anse department.
+The organization will be empowered so that it can make in-depth improvements to previous activities and continue in a sustainable way the activities initiated by the project.